alexle/alexle.github.com/posts/why-i-hate-running-but-still-do-it.markdown

 There is nothing pleasant about slamming my feet down in front of each other for 15/30/60 minutes while counting down the seconds until it's over.
 But I love the sense of accomplishment I get after every run and the rush that comes when I beat my old time or distance.

 I'm already looking forward to my next run, though I have a feeling I'm going to really, really hate it.
-See you on the road!
+See you on the road.

 [2]: http://bolderboulder.com/